For information about any of our programs, application, or any of our other student services please contact us:

 Physical fitness is an important part of the job of an electrical line worker.
 A careful, detail-oriented personality is also a good quality to possess since individuals will be working with high voltage, often in dangerous situations and bad weather conditions; safety is a major element of lineworker training.
 Line work is extremely challenging as the type of projects, conditions and work locations change frequently.
 Lineworkers perform tasks in an outdoor environment subjected to various weather conditions such as extreme heat or in freezing temperatures in the rain, sleet, wind and snow.
 The work is done in both overhead and underground lines with the overhead work typically done at heights more than 25 feet above the ground.
 Lineworkers are often on call at any hour to restore power.

-Students who wish to obtain an AAS degree in Utilities Technology may complete this curriculum, the GPS Mapping curriculum and the addition of a behavioral science elective (3 hours).
+Students who wish to obtain an AAS degree in Utilities Technology may complete this curriculum, the Geospatial Technologies, Heating & Cooling Technologies or Natural Gas Technology curriculum and the addition of a behavioral science elective (3 hours).